duncanabraham/solver/README.md

 This should show a simple maze map followed by the solution to the maze.
 It's not the most efficient (I know) but it does seem to give me a what I need for now.

+The edges of the maze are implied by the dimensions, ie there must be a wall at maze.width as you can't go there.

 ```
 ░░░░░░░░░░░░░░
 ░     ░░     ░